Security tokens

 Polymesh was inspired by the ERC-1400 security token standard but layers in additional capabilities around governance, identity, compliance, confidentiality, and settlement.
 The advanced features for security tokens supported by Polymesh enrich the capabilities of ERC-1400 while going beyond the limits of the Ethereum blockchain.

-Take a look at the chart below to see how Polymesh compares to existing security token standards:
+Take a look at the chart below to see how Polymesh compares to existing security token standards when it comes to asset tokenization:

 Feature